Sanaullah Amritsari

 Abul Wafa Sanaullah Amritsari (12 June 1868 – 15 March 1948) was a British Indian, later Pakistani, Muslim scholar and a leading figure within the Ahl-e-Hadith movement who was active in the city of Amritsar, Punjab.
 He was an alumnus of Mazahir Uloom and the Darul Uloom Deoband.
 He was a major antagonist of Mirza Ghulam Ahmad and the early Ahmadiya movement.
 He served as the general secretary of the All India Jamiat-i-Ahl-i-Hadith from 1906 to 1947 and was the editor of the Ahl-e-Hadees, a weekly magazine.
+Taking the major controversy, According to Ahmadiyya sources, Maulvi Sanaullah Amritsari initially accepted a mubahalah (prayer challenge) proposed by Mirza Ghulam Ahmad, under which the false claimant would die during the lifetime of the truthful one.
+Ahmadiyya publications state that Sanaullah later clarified that he had intended only to take an oath and did not proceed with the mubahalah under the conditions originally proposed.

+Ahmadiyya scholars therefore maintain that the prayer challenge was never formally completed because its agreed conditions were not fulfilled.
+They argue that later criticism based on the order of the two men's deaths does not invalidate the challenge, since Sanaullah had withdrawn from the formal mubahalah.
+Consequently, Ahmadiyya literature regards Mirza Ghulam Ahmad as having prevailed in the dispute on the grounds that no completed mubahalah took place against him.